Art-Sells/infrastructure/Readme.md

 ## Ethereum Combinatorial Auction Rate Exchange

-#### Ecare was the infrastructure created to house an ecosystem to lift storytellers out of poverty.
+#### Ecare was the infrastructure created to house an ecosystem to lift people out of poverty.

 ### Motivation:

-Ecare was born out of the ashes of a cryptocurrency ecosystem in 2019 created to lift storytellers out of poverty; Novestic.
+Ecare was born out of the ashes of a cryptocurrency ecosystem in 2019 created to lift people out of poverty; Novestic.
 Though Novestic gained 600+ users pre-product release, it needed a specific infrastructure in order for it to maintain a successful ecosystem that did not yet exist; Ecare.

-How will Ecare achieve poverty alleviation for storytellers?
+How will Ecare achieve poverty alleviation?
 Through CPES, an exchange system immune to bear-market volatility.

 ### CPES (Cross Pollination Exchange System):